 *Assisted Living statistics provided by the US Department of Health and Human Resources 2007 assisted living report.

 Joan London is a freelance writer who lives in Baltimore, MD with her beautiful Russian Blue rescue cat Mia.
-London is working hard to determine whether the metropolitan Seattle area, San Francisco Bay Area or Southern California will be the best fit for her senior living relocation.
-Join the discussion at the SeniorHomes.com blog or email your questions to [email protected].
+London is working hard to determine whether the metropolitan Seattle area, San Francisco Bay Area or Southern California will be the best fit for her senior living relocation. email your questions to firstname.lastname@example.org.

 Read part three of Joan’s Journey: Move West Stalled, But Not Stopped.